KiwiMC1482/Webpage-changing-extension/README.md

 **Chrome:**

--Open the Extension Management page by navigating to chrome://extensions.
+-Open the Extension Management page by navigating to chrome://extensions.<br />
--The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.
+-The Extension Management page can also be opened by clicking on the Chrome menu, hovering over More Tools then selecting Extensions.<br />
--Enable Developer Mode by clicking the toggle switch next to Developer mode.
+-Enable Developer Mode by clicking the toggle switch next to Developer mode.<br />
--Click the LOAD UNPACKED button and select the extension directory.
+-Click the LOAD UNPACKED button and select the extension directory.<br />
 -Load Extension

 **Firefox:**

--Open the extensions management page by navigating to about:addons.
+-Open the extensions management page by navigating to about:addons.<br />
--Select the cog/settings menu on that page and select "Debug add-ons" -Click "Load temporary add on" and select extension directory
+-Select the cog/settings menu on that page and select "Debug add-ons"<br />
+-Click "Load temporary add on" and select extension directory<br />